Sin-city-eng/Sin-city-eng.github.io/README.md

         </div>

         <h1 class="hero-name">
-            Takdanai
+            Rattasurd
             <span>Ramchuen</span>
         </h1>

         <p class="hero-description">
-            I am a creative individual with experience in 3D modeling and a strong interest in manga drawing and animation.
+            I am a creative individual with strong skills in<strong> 3D modeling and photography</strong>.
-            I enjoy developing visual ideas through illustration, character design, and 3D work, while continuously improving my technical and artistic skills.
+            I am interested in bringing the real world into the 3D world, using photography as a way to observe, capture, and understand real-life details.
+            I enjoy transforming these observations into 3D models while exploring the connection between reality and digital art.
         </p>

         <a href="#works" class="hero-button">